The Writers' Deal Hub

 The short answer is that your contract should include a specified weekly rate.

-Now, you and your reps can use this calculator to help determine what your weekly pay should be under different types of deals, whether an episodic deal or a weekly deal might be better for you, and if additional deal terms are necessary to make sure you get your overscale pay promptly.
+You and your reps can use this calculator to help determine what your weekly pay should be under different types of deals, whether an episodic deal or a weekly deal might be better for you, and if additional deal terms are necessary to make sure you get your overscale pay promptly.

 To use the calculator below, just enter your episodic fee and the number of episodes in the season.
 If you know how many weeks you expect to work, you can enter that, too—or just leave it blank.
 The calculator will automatically use the MBA span provision of 2.4 weeks per episode to calculate weeks of work covered by your episodic fees.
 (But please note that if your compensation exceeds certain amounts, you may not be protected by our span provision.
 Review “Are You Protected By Span?” for more details.)